rjankowich/rjankowich.github.io/README.txt

+This web page was based on a modified webpage template with the original info below.
+I used Visual Studio Code on Windows to modify the HTML5 and css code.

+Code was versioned and checked into GitHub using the bash shell version of Git to release updates from my local repository to GitHub.

 Read Only by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)